 Conditions managed by the program include:

 Brain tumors are tumors that originate in the brain.
 Tumors can destroy brain cells and create damage to other cells through inflammation or increased pressure.
 Gliomas are the most common brain tumor; they account for more than half of the primary brain tumors treated at the cancer center.
 They can be non-cancerous (benign) or non-cancerous (malignant).
 The most malignant type of glioma, known as glioblastoma multiforme, comprises more than 50 percent of all gliomas.
-Visit our online health library for more detailed information about brain tumors.

 Brain tumors treated include:

 Our physicians have clinical experience and research expertise in managing many complex types of spinal tumors.
-You can find out more about spinal tumors from our online health library.

 Primary tumors treated include: